 A further difference between youth and adult homelessness is that most children have a base or place of residence where they could potentially live.
 They may be unable to stay living there, but their parent(s)/guardian or the Child and Family Agency may still have responsibility for caring for them.
 However, in the case of adults - people aged over 18 years - who are homeless, no agency or body is legally obliged to provide specific services to them purely on the basis of their homeless status.

-Where children are identified as being ‘at risk’, the HSE has the right to intervene where, for the child’s safety it is no longer safe for them to remain or return home.
-In such circumstances, these children may be placed in foster care or in residential care.
-Homeless children, not considered to be otherwise at risk, are provided with accommodation under Section 5 of the Child Care Act 1991.
+Where children are identified as being at risk, the Agency has the right to intervene for the child’s safety, if it is no longer safe for the child to remain or return home.
+In such circumstances, the child may be placed in foster care or in residential care.
+Children who are homeless, but who are not considered to be otherwise at risk, are provided with accommodation under Section 5 of the Child Care Act 1991.

 If you have a question relating to this topic you can contact the Citizens Information Phone Service on 0761 07 4000 (Monday to Friday, 9am to 8pm) or you can visit your local Citizens Information Centre.